hfanieng/ProDJLink-to-SQL/README.md

 ## Project description

-This project reads data from the ProDJLink network with [Beat Link Trigger][1], sends it via UDP to a Python script and then saves the data in a SQL database.
+This project utilizes [Beat Link Trigger][1] to read data from the ProDJLink network, transmits the data via UDP to a Python script, and subsequently stores it in a SQL database

 > **Disclaimer**: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!
 ProDJLink to SQL is licensed under the [MIT license][license-link].
 The maintainers of the project are not liable for any damages to your data cause this is an experimintal project.